EarthObservationSimulator/instrupy/README.md

 ├───tests (test scripts)
 ├───third_party
 │   └───lowtran-2.4.1
+├───literature (resources)
 ├───TBD (old files)
 ```

 ## Examples

+InstruPy contains models of 'basic', passive-optical, synthetic-aperture-radar and radiometer instruments.
+Each type of instrument is associated
+with different set of instrument parameters whose description can be found in the HTML documentation.
-Specifications of example instruments (in the required JSON format) is present in the `instrupy/examples/example_instrument_specs/` directory.
+Example specifications and related literature of instruments (in the required JSON format) is present in the `instrupy/examples/` directory.

+The directory also contains the following python scripts which can be executed after the InstruPy package has been installed.

+* SAR_example.py: Illustrates the synthetic-aperture-radar models with different possible set of configurations and the usage of the InstruPy functions to      evaluate the data-metrics.

 ## License and Copyright

-Copyright 2020 Bay Area Environmental Research Institute
+Copyright 2022 Bay Area Environmental Research Institute

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.